glensc/eventum-oldwiki/Eventum:Using_the_IRC_bot.md

 -   Reporting when issues are updated
 -   Listing issues that are relevant to each user

-Setup {#setup}
+Setup
 -----

 To get the bot working, first you have to go to /path-to-eventum/misc/irc/bot.php and edit a few values.
 In Eventum 1.6.1, these are on line 43-55

     $channels = array(
         Project::getID('Default Project') => array(